errbotio/errbot/README.rst

 **Extra dependencies**

-requirements.txt lists only the bare minimum list of dependencies needed to run Err.
+setup.py only installs the bare minimum dependencies needed to run Err.
 Depending on the backend you choose, additional requirements need to be installed.

 +------------+-----------------------------------------------------------------------------------+